 the Main Street Cafe and Bakery to talk about the benefits of the Small Worksite

-Fall River Partners for a Healthier Community, Inc. (Partners) recently
+Fall River Partners for a Healthier Community, Inc. (Partners) announced

-the launch of the Greater Fall River Small Worksite Wellness Project (SWWP).
+the launch of the Greater Fall River Small Worksite Wellness Project (SWWP) in

-was recently funded by the University of Massachusetts-Lowell’s Center for the
+was funded by the University of Massachusetts-Lowell’s Center for the

 Promotion of Health in the New England Workplace to conduct a research program